 NCAFP medical student members are encouraged to become actively involved in the leadership of our association through the Student Section.
-If you are interested in serving in 2019 please see below for list of available Student Leadership Opportunities and link to submit your application.
+If you are interested in serving during the 2019-2020 leadership cycle, please see below for list of available Student Leadership Opportunities and link to submit your application by June 30, 2019.

 NCAFP Academy Board of Directors